palm86/hex_flora/priv/herbarium/protea_laurifolia.md

 }
 ---

-Large shrub or small tree with broad rounded gray leaves.
+Large shrub or small tree with broad rounded leathery gray leaves.
 Leaves have a sharp tip.
 Pink cylindrical inflorescens.
 Involucral bracts (green to pink) end in feathery white and black tip.

 <!-- read more -->